FelixMartel/DEVINE/robot_control/irl_control/README.md

 Python ROS package to point position (x, y, z) by using:
 - `JointTrajectory` for right and left arms controllers
 - `JointTrajectory` for head controller
-- `Command` to left and right grippers
+- `Command` for left and right grippers

 ## Compiling
 ```bash